godaddy/abstract-npm-registry/README.md

 ### Status & Completeness

 The goal of this project is to have 100% coverage over all routes and important usage scenarios (e.g. attempting to publish a package that is not yours).
-We cannot do this without **YOUR HELP**
+We cannot do this without **YOUR HELP!**

 - [x] pkg/show
 - [x] ping